-The Quality Assurance (QA) system for the DEP regulatory (water & waste), land & recreation, and ecosystem restoration programs is coordinated by the Aquatic Ecology and Quality Assurance Section (AEQAS) of the Water Quality Standards Program.
-The mission of DEP’s QA Program is to ensure that the environmental sampling and analysis data used by the department are appropriate and scientifically sound, and that the procedures used to generate these data are designed to produce data that are reproducible, comparable, reliable, representative, and defensible within known limits of precision, accuracy and sensitivity.
+The Quality Assurance (QA) system for the DEP regulatory, land and recreation and ecosystem restoration programs is coordinated by the Aquatic Ecology and Quality Assurance Section (AEQAS) of the Water Quality Standards Program.
+The mission of DEP’s QA Program is to ensure that the environmental data used by the department are appropriate and scientifically sound, and that the procedures used to generate these data are designed to produce reproducible, comparable, reliable, representative and defensible data within known limits of precision, accuracy and sensitivity.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.